<BGSOUND SRC="38.wav">

 STAR

 Being able to read minds is mostly a curse, so the few of us who have the ability to use the blocks are the truly gifted ones.
-This time the black thoughts were coming from a line-up by the next building.
-I'd seen the place on the news; a courthouse, and a handsome serial killer name Paul Teal was on trial there.
-These people were his fans . . . or I should say a few of his fans mixed in a crowd of young teenage girls.
-People who stood around from midnight to noon waiting for court to reopen.
-Some of them as sick as him in their own little ways.
+This time, the black thoughts were coming from a line-up by the next building.
+I'd seen the place on the news: a courthouse, and a handsome serial killer named Paul Teal was on trial there.
+These people were his fans, or I should say a few of his fans mixed in a crowd of young teenage girls.
+People who stood around from midnight to noon waiting for the court to reopen.
+Some of them were as sick as him in their own little ways.

-Often serial killers are lone men gone back to the old ways; the life of man the predator.
+Often, serial killers are lone men who have gone back to the old ways; the life of a man, the predator.
 It's a way to break the trap of modern society, but it never works for serial killers because they're trapped by the sexual distortions ruling their minds.
-They have nothing, but are unique for what they don't have - human feelings.
+They have nothing, but are unique in what they lack: human feelings.
 Their fans aren't unique at all.
-They bring to mind the sad truth that it is a celebrity society of the second order.
-The second order meaning the celebrities need only fame and not moral reputation.
-Get the exposure and you enter the upper class of celebrities.
+They bring to mind the sad truth that it is a second-order celebrity society.
+The second order means that the celebrities need only fame, not moral reputation.
+Get the exposure, and you enter the upper class of celebrities.

-Paul Teal's image appealed to some of these people in the same way that my movie star image appeals to some people.
+Paul Teal's image appealed to some of these people in the same way my movie-star image appeals to some people.
 Everybody loves somebody big, because it's a way of ducking the fact that they hate themselves.
-Paul Teal didn't appeal to the teens of course.
+Paul Teal didn't appeal to the teens, of course.
 His victims were of that tender age, so ostensibly, they wanted to see him punished, but the truth was that they were curious.
 Torture and death draw the curious and the fascinated, and often they're lambs who wander too close to the wolf.

 Two beautiful women emerged from an office tower's revolving door, bringing me to a halt.
 The rest of the crowd immediately turned to shadows, making it easy for me to tag along behind them.
 I prefer cities because of the women, and I don't find modern society to be cold and alienating the way others do.
-According to the bachelors in my crew, Toronto is a place that sucks when it comes to women.
+According to the bachelors in my crew, Toronto sucks when it comes to women.
 Hit Montreal or New York unless you want to meet ladies who won't even go to a dance with you without checking a stat sheet to see if you're up to their minimum requirements.
-Whatever happened to animal magnetism, love at first sight and people who look for human qualities in lovers?
+Whatever happened to animal magnetism, love at first sight, and people who look for human qualities in lovers?
 Materialism, maybe.
-Somewhere a monster is filming endless love stories while turning the real thing into statistics, telephone calls and newspaper ads.
+Somewhere, a monster is filming endless love stories while turning the real thing into statistics, telephone calls, fakery, hustling, and ads.

 A leggy brunette stole my attention.
-She wasn't full-figured, outwardly pleasant or haloed by innocence, but she did have an air of feminine delicacy and beauty that was hard to resist.
-Picking up on her mind, I found a vibrant person, so I knew the delicate look was illusion.
+She wasn't full-figured, outwardly pleasant, or haloed by innocence, but she did have an air of feminine delicacy and beauty that was hard to resist.
+Picking up on her thoughts, I found her to be a vibrant person, so I knew the delicate look was an illusion.
 Her thoughts were beautiful thoughts about people and life, and that made her very rare.

 Her heels clicked lightly on the stone as she went up the steps and into a computer store.
 As the revolving door swung, a sense of loss hit me.
 The fragrance of her perfume lingered, exotic and lonely.
-Seeing her had made me feel young and now I remembered my age, 420 years old.
+Seeing her had made me feel young, and now I remembered my age, 420 years old.
 I always look about thirty, but I don't always feel thirty.
-Sometimes I feel ancient like I'm turning to stone, and that's the feeling I had as I went up the steps.
-I needed her like a fix and it wasn't just her blood.
+Sometimes I feel ancient, like I'm turning to stone, and that's how I felt as I went up the steps.
+I needed her like a fix, and it wasn't just her blood.

 Stepping beside her, I studied the shelf of neatly stacked games.
-The two that she fancied were vampire games - Bloodnet and Noctropolis.
-Immediately I read her mind, or else she read mine, because she turned to me and smiled.
+The two she fancied were vampire games: Bloodnet and Noctropolis.
+Immediately, I read her mind, or else she read mine, because she turned to me and smiled.
 The bubbly laugher in her brown eyes worked its magic.
-I felt suddenly pleasant, young and happy.
+I felt suddenly pleasant, young, and happy.

 "Bloodnet is the better of the two," I said, picking up that she was more interested in it.